Therapy Dogs UK: Enhancing Patient Care

 Therapy dogs are often used in hospitals and other care facilities, such as rehabilitation centers and nursing homes.
 They can be used in many different clinical areas, including during speech therapy and physical therapy.
 While animal therapy isn’t typically something that people sign up for, some hospitals may ask incoming patients if they would be open to a visit from a therapy dog.
 Volunteers then bring a therapy dog to their room at some point during their stay.
 Therapy dogs may also sometimes be brought to school settings to support students.

-Is an assistance dog the same as a therapy dog?
+Is an assistance-animal the same as a therapy animal?

-Assistance dogs tend to have a different role from that of therapy dogs.
-Assistance dogs are typically specifically trained to help a person living with a disability, a medical condition, or a mental health condition, such as epilepsy, diabetes, or post-traumatic stress disorder.
+Assistance dogs are typically specifically trained to offer help and companionship to a person living with a disability, a medical condition, or a mental health condition, such as epilepsy, diabetes, or post-traumatic stress disorder.
 They’re usually owned by an individual and go with them everywhere.
 After going through assistance dog training, they may be able to provide practical support, such as sensing when the person may be about to have an episode or fetching items that they may need, as well as emotional support and comfort.

-Therapy dogs, on the other hand, tend to be owned by organizations or institutions and are brought around to make visits to various individuals each day.
-Through these visits, they may help enhance therapy and improve the emotional well-being of patients who are living with mental and/or physical health conditions.
+Therapy dogs, on the other hand, are typically owned by organizations or institutions and are brought to visit individuals each day.
+Through these visits, they may help enhance therapy and improve the emotional wellbeing of patients who are living with mental and/or physical health conditions.

 Training for therapy dogs first requires approval of each individual dog by a certified organization, like Pets as Therapy in the UK.
 There are typically requirements that each dog must meet.
 For example, some organizations that certify assistance dogs require that the pet dog be at least nine months old and that they have been with their owner for at least nine months.
 Then, the dog will typically be trained to perform specific functions for their owner or handlers.
 One of the keys to dog training is usually positive reinforcement, which rewards desired behavior.